JulianSobott/OpenDrive/docs/dev_guide.rst

 - synchronization
-    - distribute actions to other changes files
+    - test: distribute actions to other changes files   <----